yiisoft/yii-bulma/docs/message.md

 ## Setters

-All setters are immutable and return a new instance of the `Yiisoft\Yii\Bulma\Breadcrumbs` class with the specified value.
+All setters are immutable and return a new instance of the `Yiisoft\Yii\Bulma\Message` class with the specified value.

 Method | Description | Default
 -------|-------------|---------